mauriciofsnts/itsme/README.md

 ## 💻 Project

 This is my personal portfolio, made to present my knowledge and also to learn new things

 ## 📐 Layout

 https://www.figma.com/

-## :rocket: Technology
+## :rocket: Technologys

 This project was developed with the following technologies: